 RFA is a non-invasive treatment for varicose veins with no downtime and little or no side effects.
 And the relief is permanent.
 Call the nearest location of the practice today for a vein consultation to determine the best course of action to treat your vein problems.

 Endovenous radiofrequency ablation (RFA) is a non-invasive procedure that can be used to treat varicose veins.
 The treatment relieves your symptoms, such as vein swelling and pain associated with damaged blood vessels.
 Radiofrequency energy cauterizes and closes the painful and unsightly varicose veins.
 This procedure leaves no scars as it’s less invasive than vein stripping surgery.

 If you’re considering vein treatment for cosmetic reasons or to relieve discomfort, you need an expert evaluation of your problem veins.
-Dr. Jonathan Arad and the team at the Vein Care Center — with multiple locations in NYC and New Jersey — are highly skilled doctors who specialize in the diagnosis and treatment of many vein conditions.
+Dr. Jonathan Arad and the team of vein treatment doctors at the Advanced Vein Center — with multiple locations in NYC and New Jersey — are highly skilled doctors who specialize in the diagnosis and treatment of many vein conditions.

-Small varicose veins and spider veins also may be treated with sclerotherapy or laser therapy.
+Small varicose veins and thin veins also may be treated with sclerotherapy or laser therapy.
 RFA vein ablation is the preferred treatment for large varicose veins because it’s non-invasive and so effective.

 Pressure is applied to prevent bleeding.
 RFA treatment for varicose veins is done on an outpatient basis, usually in less than an hour at your doctor’s office.
 The opening in the skin is covered with a bandage; you don’t need any sutures.

 RFA for varicose veins requires no hospitalization and no downtime.
 If you’re like many patients, you feel immediate relief of symptoms, and you can resume normal activities right away.